Okay Karaoke: Production

+Development

 Big City Greens was renewed by Disney Channel for a second season on May 17, 2018, ahead of the first season's premiere.
 The Houghton brothers got the idea for a Karaoke-themed episode from "Green Christmas", another musical episode from the series.
-The success of said episode is what inspired "Okay Karaoke".
+The success of said episode inspired this episode.
 Rachel McNevin, a staff writer for the series, pitched the idea of putting the Greens in a karaoke setting.

 "Okay Karaoke" was written by Ariel Vracin-Harrell and Faryn Pearl and directed by Jonathon Wallach, with Monica Ray as supervising director.
 Joachim Horsley wrote the music for the episode.
+The episode contains five songs, which were released in a soundtrack album titled Big City Greens: Don’t Think, Just Sing!, ahead of the episode's premiere.